Chapter 3 : We all fall down

 “Just leave me alone,” Louis muttered, turning back to go to press his ear to the door, but it had been opened by his Potions professor.
 He regarded Louis with a quick look before turning to Malcolm.

-“Mr. Port the headmaster is going to be in touch with your punishment, I am to escort you back to the lesson.
-Mr. Weasley, the headmaster would like another word with you in the office.”
+“Malcolm, the headmaster is going to be in touch with your punishment, I am to escort you back to the lesson.
+Louis, the headmaster would like another word with you in the office.”

 Louis gave a shaky nod, watching as Malcolm left with the professor, before he took a deep breath and entered the office.